CardinalKit/cardinalkit-docs/src/README.md

 ## Getting Started

 This guide will help you to get your new CardinalKit app up and running.
 Select the type of app you wish to build from the menu to the left to get started.
-If you run into trouble, please feel free to raise an issue on Github or reach out to our team via our homepage at [cardinalkit.stanford.edu](https://cardinalkit.stanford.edu).
+If you run into trouble, please feel free to raise an issue on [our Github](https://github.com/cardinalkit) or reach out to our team via our homepage at [cardinalkit.stanford.edu](https://cardinalkit.stanford.edu).